aaaalmeida/minerva-nodejs/README.md

 ## Contact

-If you have any questions or need further information, feel free to contact me through the GitHub issues or by emailing [your-email@example.com](mailto:your-email@example.com).
+If you have any questions or need further information, feel free to contact me through the GitHub issues.

 ---